top of page

 Fasten your seat belt we’re going for a ride !
 You can't make this stuff up !

-I filled in for a friend for 1 week in April, then suddenly the NY Mets needed
+One spring I filled in for a sick friend for 1 week in April, then suddenly the NY Mets

-We went to the World Series, but lost to Oakland in 7 games.
+We went to the World Series in1973, but lost to the Oakland A's in 7 games.

 1973 NY Mets batboy Danny Garcia